uviclibraries/gen-ai-research/index.md

 ## Generative AI Workshop Pathway

 This workshop is part of our Generative AI Workshop Pathway.
-GenAI tools can be helpful for subject-area experts, making their work more efficient, however, for those who lack expertise in a specific field, these tools can lead to problems.
-These workshops are designed to help subject area experts and non-experts, and help meet the needs of students, faculty, & staff by offering foundational to advanced research & productivity skills training:
+The Pathway workshops are designed to help subject area experts and non-experts, and help meet the needs of students, faculty, & staff by offering foundational to advanced research & productivity skills training:

 - **[Introductory](https://uviclibraries.github.io/genai-pathway/#introductory-workshops){:target="_blank"}**
 - **[Intermediate](https://uviclibraries.github.io/genai-pathway/#intermediate-workshops){:target="_blank"}**